RuneBlaze/phylogenomic_dataset_construction/README.md

 	python filter_fq.py taxonID_1.fq.gz taxonID_2.fq.gz Order_name genome_to_filter[cp, mt or both] num_cores output_dir

 The first two arguments are the read files.
-The Order_name is the plant Order (eg. Caryophyllales) will be used for bowtie2 to create a database to filter the organelle reads and can be replaced with any plant Order (or Family) where you study group belongs.
+The Order_name is the plant Order (eg. Caryophyllales) will be used for bowtie2 to create a database to filter the organelle reads and can be replaced with any plant Order (or any taxonomic level following [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy)) where you study group belongs.
+For a list of available genomes with their correspondence taxonomy check for the [cp_lookout](https://bitbucket.org/yanglab/phylogenomic_dataset_construction/src/bf3cd62fdfa139f7c43cf53815f189e9be264306/databases/chloroplast_NCBI_reference_sequences_OCT_17_2018_lookout.txt?at=master&fileviewer=file-view-default) or [mt_lookout](https://bitbucket.org/yanglab/phylogenomic_dataset_construction/src/bf3cd62fdfa139f7c43cf53815f189e9be264306/databases/mitochondrion_NCBI_reference_sequences_OCT_17_2018_lookout.txt?at=master&fileviewer=file-view-default) tables in the databases folder.
 For the organelle genome you can especify **cpDNA**, **mtDNA** or **both**. **num_core** is the number of cpus or threads to used. **output_dir** is where all the output files will be saved (any existing directory can be used).

 For single end reads: